unixorn/awesome-zsh-plugins/README.md

 - [prompt-powerline](https://github.com/Valodim/zsh-prompt-powerline) - A fairly heavyweight ZSH prompt, based on the powerline font from the popular eponymous `vim` plugin, which works well for a dark background.
 - [prompt](https://github.com/nathanblair/prompt) - A lightweight prompt consistent across `sh`, `dash`, `ash`, `zsh`, and `pwsh`.
 Includes `git` status decorations.
 - [prompt_j2](https://github.com/malinoskj2/prompt_j2) - Has a dynamic exit status indicator, can change to two lines dynamically to display context.
-- [promptly](https://github.com/manuelcattelan/promptly) - Lightweight, async zsh theme for a prompt(ly) experience.
+- [promptly](https://github.com/manuelcattelan/promptly) - Lightweight, async ZSH theme for a prompt(ly) experience.
 - [promptor](https://github.com/MickaelBlet/Promptor) - Powerline-inspired.
 Includes decorators for `git` status, username, hostname, working directory and time.
 - [promptus](https://github.com/willeccles/promptus) - Simple, minimalist and configurable shell prompt program in C which can be used to make your prompt the same on any shell.
 Includes exit code and working directory decorations.
 - [pronto](https://github.com/jthat/zsh-pronto) - Simple and fast theme with `git` decorations and timing information.